Give Page Feedback

 --A Note On Addressables--

 If using Addressables, Windows has a hard limit on the length of file names that comes into play when generating the Asset Bundles.
-For this reason, we recommend using as short of a Group Name as you can, and also to keep your Asset Chunks in folders with short names directly under the Assets folder!
+For this reason, we recommend using as short of a Group Name as you can get a way with while still being descriptive enough to differentiate the Asset Chunk Group from other Asset Chunk Groups.

 Return To Section Instructions